RyanQin24/Breadboard-CPU/README.md

 **_2) PC, reset, and clock design_**

-After a proper ISA is planned, the next fundamental challenge is the PC and the clock.
+After a proper ISA is planned, the next fundamental challenge is the PC and clock system.
+However, since my Register IC(Integrated Circuit) does not have auto reset (ability to set all bits to 0) on power on, I needed a circuit that can perform reset.
+Thus, the reset circuit holds low for enough time to have at least 2 clock ticks and hence, registers reset.
+Without this feature, my CPU would start at garbage address or have garbage value in register.

-Below, it shows my initial schematic to my variable frequency square wave Clock generator:

 ** **